palewire/django-calaccess-raw-data/docs/models.rst

         <tr>
             <td>dist_no</td>
             <td>CharField</td>
-            <td>district number for the office being sought.
+            <td>District number for the office being sought.
 Populated for Senate, Assembly or Board of Equalization races.</td>
         </tr>